Pherpher089-zz/Lambda-Notes/Career-Development/Endorcement/Web-Core-Interview.md

 -   number - any data consisting of a number or numeric value
 -   string - Data containing letters of the alphabet.
 Always incased in quotes
 -   bool - Data that is either true or false.
--   null/undefined - These data types represent variables with no lagitemit data.
+-   null/undefined - These data types represent variables with no legitimate data.
 If a variable is declared and not defined, the code will return `undefined`.
 The computer will return `null` in the same case however, a developer must set the value to `null`, meaning it has no value yet.

 ## State Management